 We aim to deliver an art education that is a broad and exciting experience for every pupil.

-- Develop a practical understanding of different materials and techniques.
+Develop a practical understanding of varied materials and techniques.

 Key Stage 3

 The curriculum is designed for pupils to explore and develop an understanding of different materials and techniques in 2D, 3D and digital media, gaining knowledge of art history and diverse cultures.
 All pupils are taught for three periods per cycle in small class sizes.

 Michaelmas Term – Key Skills